-Southwark, as the LA, will consult and reach agreement with governing bodies of schools regarding the implementation of any Private Finance Initiative schemes for specific services.

-These regulations will deal with a number of issues relating to PFI Schemes including the reaching of agreements with the governing bodies of schools as to the basis of charges relating to PFI/PPP schemes; the treatment of income from third party lettings and the treatment of monies withheld from contractors due to poor performance.
-All of these regulations will be contained in a school specific 'Governing Body Agreement' that the school will be required to sign before being included within any PFI contract.
-This agreement is between the LA and governing body and sets out details of the services provided under the PFI contract and the schools financial contributions.
+Southwark will consult and reach agreement with governing bodies of schools regarding the implementation of any PFI schemes for specific services.
+Amongst other issues these may include the reaching of agreements with the governing bodies of schools as to the basis of charges relating to PFI/PPP schemes; the treatment of income from third party lettings and the treatment of monies withheld from contractors due to poor performance.
+All of these will be contained in a school specific 'Governing Body Agreement' that the school will be required to sign before being included within any PFI/PPP contract.
+This agreement is between the LA and governing body and sets out details of the services provided under the PFI/PPP contract and the schools financial contributions.